flanagan-lab/flanagan-lab.github.io/_pages/about.md

 February 2025: Sarah appeared on [RNZ's Afternoons with Jesse Mulligan](https://www.rnz.co.nz/national/programmes/afternoons/audio/2018975364/super-genes-what-are-they-and-do-we-really-need-them) to discuss her recent paper on supergenes.
 Click the link to listen!

+January 2025: Belle Hartshorn has joined the lab to do her BSc(Hons).
+Welcome, Belle!

 December 2024: Coley won a student Instructor of the Year award from the School of Biological Sciences!
 She also officially left the Flanagan lab to start a postdoctoral research position with [Sarah Kessans](https://profiles.canterbury.ac.nz/Sarah-Kessans).

 November 2024: Sarah was promoted to the role of Senior Lecturer above the Bar.